PawelBoe/corona-integration/README.md

 ![](results/corona_total_deaths_germany.png)

 ### Total intensive care bed usage in relation to COVID-19 bed usage
 The source code can be found in the function `intensive_care_beds_germany` in `corona_analysis.py`.
-The measurement starts off at the 20th of april, when the corona related bed usage was at its peak.
-Earlier values in the graph are more inaccurate since fewer intensive care facilities where participating in the data collection right away.
+The measurement starts off at the 20th of April, when the corona related bed usage was at its peak.
+Earlier values in the graph are more inaccurate since fewer intensive care facilities where participating in the data collection.

 ![](results/intensive_care_beds_germany.png)